 If you have ever had the chance to work with acrylic paint you’ll know they are pretty awesome to deal with.
 The vibrant appeal and brighter hue of the acrylic paint make it so much better than watercolors.
 If you wish to go for a layered and subdued effect acrylics won’t let you down.
 You might start to think this is the best bit about working with acrylics but it really isn’t.

-If you want to display your creativity on shoes then the best material is old school canvas.
+If you want to display your creativity on shoes then the best material is the old-school canvas.
 You can find some good ones here…

 The surface or pair of shoes should be squeaky clean otherwise the paint won’t apply to the surface.
 Yes, there is a variety of acrylic paint some of which are perfect for leather; however, the most commonly available acrylic paint is suitable for woven canvas.

-👉 Preventing Acrylic Paint From Cracking On Shoes:
+Preventing Acrylic Paint From Cracking On Canvas Shoes:

 Though flexible in nature, acrylic paint cracks under specific conditions.
 You must be patient with acrylic paint for it will take its own sweet time.
 Here are a few tips that will help: